 If you are facing DUI charges, do not feel overwhelmed by the legal process.
 An experienced Nashville DUI attorney can help you build a compelling case for mitigated or even dismissed charges, and you might even be able to obtain a restricted license during a period of license suspension.
 Attorney Amanda J. Gentry will look at the facts of your case to determine your possible outcomes.
 She is not just talk, but also action; she will provide you honest, to-the-point feedback and guide you efficiently through the process from beginning to end.
 You can expect an assertive and tenacious representative when you work with Attorney Gentry, and she will not let you fall to a DUI without a fight.

-What Does Tennessee Clasify as Drunk or Impared Driving?
+What Does Tennessee Classify as Drunk or Impaired Driving?